 Or Why I Love Adventurous Couples

 Minto initially contacted me a month before coming to Oahu for vacation with his girlfriend, Elda.
-He told me he wanted to surprise her with a marriage proposal somewhere with an epic view.
+He told me he wanted to surprise her with a marriage wedding proposal somewhere with an epic view.
 The two of them loved hiking, he said, so I suggested the Makapu'u Lighthouse Trail in east Oahu.
-When I sent him photos of another couples surprise proposal I had done at the top of the Makapu'u ridge, he was sold.
+When I sent him photos from another couples surprise engagement proposal photography session I had done at the top of the Makapu'u ridge, he was sold.

 The Makapu'u Lighthouse Trails is a fairly easy 1.25 mile hike on a paved path to the Lighthouse overlook.
 But that's not really the top of the ridge - that's still another couple hundred feet up via normal dirt hiking trails.
 We were scheduled to meet near the old World War II pill box bunker at the top of the ridge at 8:30am.
 Shrugging on my camera backpack, I left the parking lot at 7:30am and hiked/scrambled up the more direct but rugged back way to the top.

 The secret plan was for me to pretend to be a hiker/tourist taking landscape photos.
 Minto and Elda would hike up to the pill box where Minto would then break out his drone and put it on auto-track to get some "great photos of them at the top" as he would tell Elda.
 Then he would turn to her and take her hands.
-That would be my signal he was about to propose.
+That would be my signal he was about to propose marriage to her.

 Apparently Elda never read Ms Emma's Proposal Primer on handling surprise marriage proposals, because instead of standing there and pretending to consider her options or looking delighted and happy with tears in her eyes, she immediately drops to her knees with Minto and embraces him in a hug so tight I start to worry he may not be able to breathe.
 I literally have nothing to photograph for five minutes except for a hugging couple that can't be pried apart.
 Below is a short video snippet from Minto's drone...